nimiq/nimiq.github.io/README.md

 Note: You might need to [add a ssh key to your github Account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
 Even if you try to clone with https, it can happen that git will use ssh for the submodules.

+Some of the legacy code has now been moved to private repositories.
+Thus, if you don't have access to these repositories, you'll not be able to checkout everything.

 ### Update Modules
 ```bash
 cd nimiq